 Industry Analysis & Industry Trends

 Nonferrous metal foundries depend primarily on demand from motor vehicle and aircraft manufacturers, which collectively account for more than half of industry revenue.
 During the five years to 2014, the global economic downturn slashed demand for automobiles and air travel, resulting in the restructuring of major automakers, decreased car and aircraft production and a sharp drop in industry revenue.
-However, industry revenue is expected to recover after the recession when consumers increase spending on cars and air travel.
-Over the years to 2019, consumers will continue to spend on cars and air travel and globalization will lead to industry consolidation, creating larger foundries that are better positioned to serve customers... purchase to read more
+However, industry revenue is expected to continue recovering as consumers increase spending on cars and air travel.
+Over the five years to 2019, consumers will continue to spend on cars and air travel, and globalization will lead to industry consolidation, creating larger foundries that are better positioned to serve customers... purchase to read more

 Industry Report - Starting a New Business Chapter